ankitakhot92/git_it/README.md

 This is first commit from dev1

-This is second commit from dev2
+This is second,third commit from dev1